python-cffi/cffi/doc/source/ref.rst

 For ``array = ffi.new("T[]", n)``, then ``ffi.sizeof(array)`` returns
-``n * ffi.sizeof("T")``.  *New in version 1.9:* Similar rules apply for structures with aa variable-sized array at the end.
+``n * ffi.sizeof("T")``.  *New in version 1.9:* Similar rules apply for structures with a variable-sized array at the end.
 More precisely, if ``p`` was returned by ``ffi.new("struct foo *", ...)``, then ``ffi.sizeof(p[0])`` now returns the total allocated size.
 In previous versions, it used to just return ``ffi.sizeof(ffi.typeof(p[0]))``, which